DeltaE/pypsa-gsa/README.md

   plots: config/plots_ua.csv
 ```

 The `uncertainty.sample` is the sampling method to use.
 Only Latin Hypercube Sampling (LHS) and Sobol Sampling are supported, and are generated using [SALib](https://salib.readthedocs.io/en/latest/). `uncertainty.replicates` modifies the number of samples, with information on how it is used [here](https://salib.readthedocs.io/en/latest/api/SALib.sample.html#module-SALib.sample.latin) for LHS and [here](https://salib.readthedocs.io/en/latest/api/SALib.sample.html#module-SALib.sample.sobol) for Sobol. `uncertainty.parameters` specifies what parameters to include in the sample; these values will typically be the most impactful parameters identified from the GSA (and written out to the file `results/{scenario}/gsa/rankings_top_n.csv`).
-All other parameters in the `config/parameters.csv` file will take on their average value. `uncertainty.results` and `uncertainty.plots` describes the results and plots to extract from the UP.
+All other parameters in the `config/parameters.csv` file will take on their average value. `uncertainty.results` and `uncertainty.plots` describes the results and plots to extract from the UA.
 Details on how to format these files is given below.

-The following table shows how to configure the UP results.
+The following table shows how to configure the UA results.
 See the file `config/results_ua.csv` for an example:

 | Column Header | Description |
 |---|---|